-Social Service Assistants with little to no experience tend to make between $20120 and $24390 while the more experienced ones make over $38930 per year.
+Social and Human Service Assistants with little to no experience tend to make between $22430 and $26960 while the more experienced ones can earn over $42050 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Social Service Assistant is to move to a higher paying state like CT.
-Right now, the highest paying states for Social Service Assistants are CT, CA, DC, GU and NV.
+One of the easiest ways to increase your salary as a Social and Human Service Assistant is to move to a higher paying state like DC.
+Right now, the highest paying states for Social and Human Service Assistants are DC, CA, CT, AK and WA.

-3 other factors that can increase your salary as A Social Service Assistant is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Social and Human Service Assistant is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Social Service Assistants what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Social and Human Service Assistants what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.